graphidev/WOK/README.md

 - External libraries which are not required for the framework operations

+## Versioning convention
+Because WOK is evolving according to requierements, there is no plan about versions (except for huge features i think about).
+However, versioning convention can be defined as following : MAJOR.MINOR:FIXES-EXTRA

+**MAJOR** : Main project changements (such as restructuration or rebuild) or LTS versions **MINOR** : New features that could change the usage of the framework **FIXES** : Security, bugs fixes, optimisation or light improvements (e.g: implementation of a new library) **EXTRA** : This is a note about the version such as "beta", either "RC", or "stable".
+It also can be redefined for specific versions of the framework.

 ## Requirements

 Here is the price to use an awesome tool.
 But don't worry, just some little things :